Nick Di Paolo: 1980s–1990s

-Di Paolo said it took years to hone his stand-up act.
 From 1987 to 1992, he worked clubs in the New England area, including the Comedy Vault, the Comedy Connection, and Stitches.
 Two years in, he did his first gigs in New York City which included a regular spot at Catch a Rising Star.
 He described his act during this early period as "a rapid fire approach, four or five punches attached to every joke".
 Upon moving to New York City, Di Paolo's act became more political from reading local newspapers and comparing views of each publication.
 In his first year as a stand-up comic, he secured Barry Katz as his manager and performed on over 300 nights.
 Di Paolo went on to live in New York City with comedian Louis C.K. as his roommate.

 In 1992, Di Paolo relocated to Los Angeles.
 While there he developed his stand-up act in local comedy clubs and took on several television and film roles.
 He went on to make an early appearance on national television on The Arsenio Hall Show and featured on HBO's Young Comedian's Special, which focused on up and coming comics.
 While in Los Angeles, Di Paolo befriended comedian and actor Artie Lange during an audition for a pilot that had Lange play the lead.

 Di Paolo's first stand-up album, Born This Way, was released in 1999 and was recorded at The Comedy Store in La Jolla, California.
 Its title was suggested by comedian Colin Quinn.

 2000s

 After five years in Los Angeles, Di Paolo had considered returning to New York City when Chris Rock offered him a writing position on The Chris Rock Show which was based in the city.
 He accepted, and wrote for two seasons.
 In 2001, he and the team of writers were nominated for an Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program.
 It was Di Paolo's second Emmy Award nomination.
-He looked back at his time on the show as one of the best times of his career and went on to work contributing to comedy scripts.
 By 2001, Di Paolo had settled in Queens.

 In June 2001, Di Paolo made his first appearance on Late Show with David Letterman and later, filmed promos for the Comedy Central roast of Hugh Hefner.
 His appearances on The Howard Stern Show soon after led to comedy gigs nationwide with various staff from the show, including Stuttering John and Artie Lange, which further raised his profile.

 From 2002 to 2004, Di Paolo was a regular guest on the Comedy Central show Tough Crowd with Colin Quinn.
 He has appeared on several roasts for the network, including The Comedy Central Roast of Pamela Anderson, The Comedy Central Roast of Denis Leary, The Comedy Central Roast of Jeff Foxworthy and The Comedy Central Roast of Larry the Cable Guy.